georgtree/argparse/README.md

 ==> c {} a 1 d 1 f 2 e -3
 ```

-Also there is a special treatment of `-catchall` parameter;
+Also there is a special treatment of `-catchall` parameter:

 ```tcl
 proc argProcSeq {args} {
     set arguments [argparse -inline -pfirst {